 This amazing migration is still much-discussed among students of the assassination...and largely ignored by most everyone else.
 Vincent Bugliosi, in his monster tome Reclaiming History, repeats without comment the claim by Dr. Werner Spitz, a colleague of Dr. Fisher's who served on both the Rockefeller and House Select Committee panels, that "It's just a red herring.
 We know from the autopsy photos and X-rays that there was only one entrance wound to the back of the president's head.
 The only significance this matter has is academic.
 If the bullet had entered where the autopsy surgeons said it did—and we know from the photos and X-rays they were wrong—it would have been an unusual deflection for the bullet to have exited where it did.
 This was a military-type bullet and it is unlikely that it would be deflected so sharply upwards."
 That Bugliosi--who prides himself on his cool-headed logic--lets Spitz get away with such nonsense is embarrassing.
-I mean, shouldn't he have noticed that Spitz, as Fisher and the Clark Panel before him, was working backwards--that his conclusion that the trajectory for a single bullet entering low on the head and exiting high on the head didn't work had led him to believe the bullet must have entered higher on the head, and reject the statements of everyone who'd actually seen the entrance?
+I mean, shouldn't he have noticed that Spitz, as Fisher and the Clark Panel before him, was working backwards--that he'd first concluded there was only one entrance wound on the back of Kennedy's head, and then had opted for an entrance location he believed to be consistent with a shot from the sniper's nest--even though this meant rejecting the statements of everyone who'd actually seen this entrance?
 I mean, really, is it actually possible Bugliosi thinks such a massive dispute over the president's wound locations is merely "academic"?

 I suspect not.
 It follows then that he was blowing smoke at his readers in his lawyerly manner and hoping they wouldn't notice that "Hey, something's wrong here!"